kgourgou/Things-AI/README.md

 MODEL_NAME = <MODEL_NAME>
 ```

 You can learn more about the auth token and the Things URL scheme [here](https://culturedcode.com/things/support/articles/2803573).

-I'm using litellm here, so you can connect to any litellm-supported LLM.
+I'm using litellm, so you can connect to any litellm-supported LLM.
 I'm using "mradermacher/Bespoke-Stratos-7B-i1-GGUF" from [Bespoke Labs](https://www.bespokelabs.ai/) which I'm running on my laptop with LM-Studio.

 ## Acknowledgements

 This experiment would not have been possible without:

 - The [Cultured Code](https://culturedcode.com/things/) team and their URL scheme.
-- The [things.py](https://github.com/thingsapi/things.py?tab=readme-ov-file) python library for reading the SQL database.
+- The [things.py](https://github.com/thingsapi/things.py?tab=readme-ov-file) python library for reading the Things3 SQL database.
-- The [json-repair](https://github.com/mangiucugna/json_repair) python library for fixing the output of the LLM.

 ## Risks

 - The LLM may overwrite your tasks in ways you don't like.
 That's why by default I set the possible_edits to be ["tags", "due date", "append_notes"].
 You can change this in the main.py file.
+- I don't know what triggers cloud sync in Things 3, so you may have to wait a bit for the changes to be reflected in the app.